paulscherrerinstitute/IocshDeclWrap/README.md

 from a string argument and the string is NULL or ill-formatted.

-In this case `getArg` may throw a `IocshDeclWrapper::ConversionError` which is caught and results in an error message to be printed to the console.
+In this case `getArg` may throw a `IocshDeclWrapper::ConversionError` which is caught and results in an error message being printed to the console.
 The user function is not executed if such an error is thrown.